AdiP84/API-Testing-with-Postman/Test-scripts/readme.txt

 The programming language is JavaScript.
 All the scripts use pm (Postman) library and test() method.
 Assertions use Chai library.
+The reference website is: https://thecocktaildb.com/api.php with the example endpoint: www.thecocktaildb.com/api/json/v1/1/lookup.php?i=11007.

-The tests scripts for the API endpoint:
+The tests scripts for the API endpoint: www.thecocktaildb.com/api/json/v1/1/lookup.php?i={{random}} are written below, where the "random" variable is declared in the "Pre-request Script" in Postman:

+let random = Math.floor(Math.random() * 100) + 11000;
+pm.variables.set("random",random);

 ----------------------------------------------------------------------------------------------------------------
 pm.test('Status code',function (){
     pm.expect(pm.response).to.have.status(200);